Capturing the Magic of Summertime Dusk in Wildcrafted Smoke Cleansing Sticks

 3 Holding the botanical cluster in one hand, use the other to tightly wind the string up around it.
 As you wind, you can add in flowers, petals, or small springs of colorful foliage.
 Stop about 1/2” from the top so it doesn’t slip off, then wind it back down tightly, creating a loose criss-cross pattern as you go.
 Wind it around the base a couple of times, then tie it off the extra string at the end.

-4 Trim the ends of the string, then trim the sides and top of your smudge stick (if needed) to create a roughly torpedo shape.
+4 Trim the ends of the string, then trim the sides and top of your bundle (if needed) to create a roughly torpedo shape.
 Be careful not to cut through the string or any main stems!

-5 Trim the bottom of the smudge stick leaving about 1” of the bare stems.
+5 Trim the bottom of the bundle leaving about 1” of the bare stems.
 Let it dry in the open air, set on a warm surface or hanging from the ceiling.

 Finally, this post is available to all of you for free, thanks to the generous contributions of my patrons.
 Their monthly donations (from $1 to $50) are what allow me to share all of this magic with you!
 If you’d like to learn more about this program, you can visit my Patron Page.